LeoNatan/LNPopupController/README.md

   <img src="./Supplements/overview.png">
 </picture>

-To start a popup presentation, there are two modes of operation that you can choose: the first, content controller as popup item source, is simpler and easier to implement, but does not allow popup item paging; the second, developer-provided popup item data source, is more robust, allows popup item paging, but requires more tought in how to route information in your app.
+To start a popup presentation, you can choose between two modes of operation:

+- **Content controller as popup item source:** simpler and easier to implement, but does not allow popup item paging.
+- **Developer-provided popup item data source:** more robust and supports popup item paging, but requires more thought about how to route information in your app.

+Both modes are described in detail below.

-### Mode 1: Content Controllers as Popup Item Source (Default, Easier)
+### Content Controllers as Popup Item Source (Default, Easier)

 In this mode, your content controller is the source of the popup item to display on the popup bar.
 Create a content controller, update its popup item and present the bar using `presentPopupBar(with:animated:completion:)`.